 Tela Troge: Kelp has an incredible ability to sequester carbon, which is one of the problems that we’re facing here with ocean acidification.
 But sugar kelp also thrives on nitrogen, which is perfect because there is an excess of nitrogen in the water.

 We are farming in the Shinnecock Bay, adjacent to the land base of the Shinnecock Nation, called the Shinnecock Neck.
 We’re a peninsula separated by a barrier island to the Atlantic Ocean.

 So, around the bay, you have the Shinnecock territory.
 You have a barrier island called Billionaire’s Row, which has $75 million estates.
 And then you have the Shinnecock Hills.
-The Shinnecock Hills were an area of land that were stolen from the Shinnecock Nation in 1859 by both the town of Southampton and the state of New York.
+The Shinnecock Hills were an area of land stolen from the Shinnecock Nation in 1859 by both the town of Southampton and the state of New York.